JamsterL/JamsterL.github.io/README.md

 ## Instruction

 #### Step 1: Format your resume by markdown editor
-This is my word format resume:
+This is my Markdown format resume:
 ![MyResume.gif](https://s2.loli.net/2022/03/22/5MEJVfWYNOpUjwr.gif)
 We need to use Markdown editor to write our resume.
 The Markdown editor that I use is MarkdownPad.
 This editor is a specialized text editor for Markdown.
 Also, it is the best Markdown editor that Etter's book mentioned.
 Under *More Resources*, I post the Markdown tutorial to help you learn how to use it.
 In addition, my Markdown format resume is under *Prerequisites*.